pragma-/pbot/doc/QuickStart.md

 or by sending `pragma-` a message on the Libera.Chat network.

 ## Starting PBot
-The executable to start PBot lives in `script/pbot`.
+The executable to start PBot is `script/pbot`.
 You may create a symbolic link to the `script/pbot` executable in `$HOME/bin/` or in `/usr/local/bin/`.

 If you choose not to install the `script/pbot` file to your PATH, remember